Real or not? Brewers are contenders, Jose Berrios breaks out

 Nine in a row for the Texas Rangers

-It's mostly been about the pitching.
+It has been mostly about the pitching.
 Martin Perez allowed two runs in seven innings as the Rangers beat the Philadelphia Phillies 8-4.
 They've had eight quality starts in the nine games, won all eight games on the homestand and now embark on a nine-game road trip to Detroit, Boston and Toronto that will be a good test.

 Well played, kid.
 Well played. pic.twitter.com/En7Tin7SUt